One Week (song): History

-In performances starting in 2003, the band developed an acoustic, bluegrass version of the song.
+In performances beginning in 2003, the band developed an acoustic, bluegrass version of the song (released five years later).
 It is typically used in a new performance setting they developed on the Peepshow Tour that year, in which they play acoustically while they stand around and sing into one omni-directional microphone.
-With the departure of Steven Page in January 2009, Kevin Hearn has assumed lead vocal duties on most choruses.
-Hearn often sings the choruses together with drummer Tyler Stewart, who also performs the harmonies during the bridge.
-Both the third, last chorus and the following, ending part of the song are sung by Robertson, along with Stewart's harmonizing.
+With the departure of Page in January 2009, Hearn has assumed lead vocal duties on most hooks.
+Hearn often sings the hooks together with drummer Tyler Stewart, who also performs the harmonies during the bridge.
+Both the third, final hooks and the following, ending part of the song are sung by Robertson, along with Stewart's harmonizing.

 Critical reception

 AllMusic's Liana Jonas called the song, "a well-crafted recording, which marries words that are funny and endearing with clever and bouncy music.
 Added kudos must be given to Robertson and co-frontman Steven Page for singing such a speedy mouthful without skipping a beat."